White-Rabbit-Lab/browser-extension/docs/architecture/rfc/2025-08-11-type-safe-messaging-patterns.md

 - Requires initial development effort
 - Needs maintenance and testing
-- Less community support than established libraries
+- No existing community support (requires building from scratch)
 - Potential for bugs in custom implementation

 **Implementation Strategy**